Words (Bee Gees song)

-Words is a song by the Bee Gees, written by Barry, Robin and Maurice Gibb.
-The song reached No. 1 in Germany, Canada, Switzerland, and the Netherlands.
+"Words" is a song by the Bee Gees, written by Barry, Robin, and Maurice Gibb.
+The song reached No. 1 in Germany, Canada, Switzerland and the Netherlands.

-"Words" was the Bee Gees third UK top 10 hit, reaching number 8, and in a UK television special on ITV in December 2011 it was voted fourth in "The Nation's Favourite Bee Gees Song".
-The song has been recorded by many other artists, including hit versions by Rita Coolidge in 1978 and Boyzone in 1996.
-This was Boyzone's fifth single and their first number-one hit in the UK.
+"Words" was the Bee Gees third UK top 10 hit, reaching number 8 on the UK Singles Chart, and in a UK television special on ITV in December 2011 it was voted fourth in "The Nation's Favourite Bee Gees Song".
+The song has been recorded by many other artists, including hit versions by Rita Coolidge from her album Anytime...Anywhere in 1978 and Boyzone from their album A Different Beat in 1996.
+It was Boyzone's fifth single and their first number-one hit in the UK.